mkrygeri/syntest-lib/README.md

 ### 📊 **CSV-Based Test Management** ⭐ **NEW**
 - **Bulk test creation and management from CSV files**
+- **Agent specification by name with automatic ID lookup via API** 🆕
 - **Automatic site and label creation when missing**
 - **Intelligent test updates when CSV data changes**
 - **Cleanup of tests no longer in CSV (with management tags)**